 - incidents where women and children are the victims

 - violence without showing the effect on the victim or the consequences for the perpetrator

 - suicide, attempted suicide or self-harm.

-We should never be seen to condone or glamorise violence or antisocial behaviour.
+We should never be seen to condone or glamourise violence or antisocial behaviour.

-Judgements about the use of offensive language must be taken regarding the tone and context of the programme output.
+Judgments about the use of offensive language must be taken regarding the tone and context of the output.
 Different words cause different degrees of offence in different parts of the world.
 Language that causes most offence includes:

 - sexual swearwords